-Once you know allergies are the contributing factor to your symptoms here are a few natural remedies that we’ve picked up from other locals who have been battling cedar for years.
+Here are a few natural remedies that we’ve picked up from other locals who have been battling cedar fever for years.

 As a founding member of the vocal trio Keeper, it’s particularly important to Erin Jantzen to ensure that her voice doesn’t suffer due to allergens.
 Her go-to remedy is Allergena, a homeopathic remedy that creates remedies based specifically around regional allergy zones.
 For Central Texas, Allergena has a tincture for Texas Cedar Fever and for Texas Trees.
 Jantzen picks hers up at HEB, but it’s also available at Central Market, Whole Foods, and Wheatsville Co-Op, among others.
 Of course, it’s not always a cure-all.
 “When the cedar is really high, I’ll still use Flonase, but if you build up on the drops it helps a lot,” Jantzen said.

 Relax and enjoy a staycation or just pop into the spa for a bit of help with your allergies at Four Seasons.
 Their spa menu includes an Herbal Apothecary Allergy Relief Massage that combines aromatherapy and massage to clear up your airways and help you get your life back: “Herbal and floral essences, many indigenous to Texas, combine with a targeted upper body massage to alleviate built-up tension in your head, neck and shoulders, while hot towel compresses gently open your airways, allowing you to breathe easy again.”